aristanetworks/purescript-backend-optimizer/README.md

 ```

 _You should likely only do this for a production build configuration_, since
 optimization and code-generation are currently not incremental.
+For example,
-E.g. by creating a separate `prod.dhall` with the following content:
+you can create a separate `prod.dhall` with the following:

 ```dhall
 ./spago.dhall // { backend = "purs-backend-es build" }
 ```